AymericFerreira/spine_article/README.md

 # Install

-This package may require installing PyImageJ for the deconvolution process.
+This package may require the installation of the package PyImageJ for the deconvolution process.
 If needed, follow the instructions on the official website : https://github.com/imagej/pyimagej

  If you prefer to skip deconvolution, plan to use ImageJ directly, or have installed PyImageJ, you can install the remaining requirements via pip.
 For guidance on installing Python, refer to our previous project:  https://github.com/SaghatelyanLab/clusterAnalysis